Search The Site

 Please enter your email and stay connected!

-It’s hard to take photographs that look good and tell a story, especially if you don’t have the experience.
-Owen Harvey, professional photographer listed on the freelance website, Bidvine, shares a few tips below.
+It’s hard to capture images that look good and tell a story, especially if you don’t have the experience.
+Owen Harvey, professional photographer listed on the freelance website, Bidvine, shares a few tips on how to nail your blog photography.

 When professional photographers work with models, they usually focus on giving guidance on what they want the models to do, but then let the model interpret that into their own style.